-Another unique visit in Mascota is the Rock Museum El Pedregal (El Museo de Piedra El Pedregal), what makes it unique is that everything inside it is made of and decorated with rocks of all sizes, color, and shapes (Calle Morelos 64).
+Another unique visit when you are in Mascota is the Rock Museum El Pedregal (El Museo de Piedra El Pedregal), what makes it unique is that everything inside it is made of and decorated with rocks of all sizes, color, and shapes (Calle Morelos 64).

 Places to visit in Mascota and surroundings

 Culture House and the Archaeological Museum

 Virgen de Los Dolores Sanctuary, built in 1782

 Mascota location map